Key takeaways

 - Validate in Smootables.
 Pre-solve validation typically surfaces mismatches that have been worked around in Untis through manual edits.

 - Run one period in parallel.
-Keep Untis as the published source of truth while you verify the Smootables timetable end-to-end.
+Keep Untis as the published source of truth while you verify the Smootables timetable from import to publication.

 - Switch publication for one scope first.
 WebUntis-adjacent communication features can be replaced by Smootables publication or kept alongside during transition.

 - Roll out to the rest of the school in subsequent cycles.
-Integration with SIS, MIS, LMS, and identity providers stays in place.
+We help with piloting and data migration so testing Smootables is as easy and fast as possible.

 Questions Untis schools ask